stefleon33/meet/README.md

     SCENARIO 1: An event element is collapsed by default.

-        Given: user sees all events for a city;
+        Given: the user opens the app;
-        When: the user selects an event from the list;
+        When: the list of events are rendered;
-        Then: the event details should be displayed.
+        Then: the event details should not be shown.

     SCENARIO 2: User can expand an event to see details.

-        Given: user is on an event;
+        Given: user sees the events rendered;
-        When: user clicks a button to view more details for the event;
+        When: user clicks the "Show Details" button to view a description for the event;
-        Then: more information should be displayed for the event.
+        Then: event details should be displayed.

     SCENARIO 3: User can collapse an event to hide details.

-        Given: the user is viewing the details for the event;
+        Given: the user has clicked the "Show Details" button for the event;
-        When: the user wants to hide the event details;
+        When: the user clicks the "Hide Details" button;
-        Then: the event details should be hidden and the user should just see the initial event details.
+        Then: the event details should be hidden.

 ## Feature 3: Specify Number of Events